storacha/specs/w3-filecoin.md

 #### `filecoin/submit`

 The task MUST be invoked by the [Storefront] which MAY be used to verify the offered content piece before propagating it through the pipeline.
+For this, [Storefront] may ask a third party service to [compute](./w3-compute.md) the PieceCID for validation.

 > `did:web:web3.storage` invokes capability from `did:web:web3.storage`

 ```json